kalyancnb4u/kalyancnb4u.github.io/_posts/go-lang-mastery/2025-09-01-go_mastery_landing_page.md

 ### 🎯 Stay Consistent
 - **2-3 hours daily** is better than 10 hours on weekends
-- Use the 8-week schedule for structure
+- Use structured learning paths
-- Track progress with the tracker
+- Track progress religiously

 ### 💻 Code Every Day
 - Do daily coding challenges